Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 # Special thanks

-I highly appreciate feedback and contributions to Relm4 and thank those who helped me with this release:
+We highly appreciate feedback and contributions to Relm4.
+In the name of all members of the Relm4 organization I thank those who helped with this release:

 + [Michael Murphy](https://github.com/mmstick) for coming up with several brilliant ideas and contributing most of the component rework.
 + [Maksym Shcherbak](https://github.com/cofee-on-the-desk) for his ongoing and outstanding contributions around factories and other parts of Relm4.
 + [Andy Russell](https://github.com/euclio) for contributing improvements all across Relm4.
 + [Eduardo Flores](https://github.com/edfloreshz) for joining the discussions and porting the book to 0.5.
-+ Everyone else who contributed, gave feedback in the Matrix room or on GitHub.
++ Everyone else who contributed or gave feedback.
 + The whole gtk-rs team for providing awesome Rust bindings for GTK and always being helpful.